-New York Letters of Administration is an official name for document issued by the Surrogate’s Court which permits a person to act on behalf of an estate of a person who died without leaving a will.
+New York Letters of Administration is a document issued by the Surrogate’s Court.
+It enables you to act on behalf of the estate of a person who died without a will.

-Here is a redacted picture of Letters of Administration obtained by our law firm:
+Here is a redacted image of Letters of Administration NY obtained by our law firm:

 - Obtain a tax id number for an estate from the federal government

 - Request information from banks and other institutions that control the decedent’s assets.
 The banks will comply if you show them the Letters of Administration and the death certificate

 - Transfer assets from the decedent’s name to the name of the estate

 - Pay debts of the decedent